Bi-borough inclusion for disabled children

 Sometimes the provision will provide this and sometimes the worker comes from a bank of playworkers in the Short Breaks Team.

-- After six months, Rafael will review your child's experience at the setting.
+- After six months, the inclusion officer will review your child's experience at the setting.

 Sometimes by then the setting feels confident to support your child without the need for a 1 to 1 worker, or the worker can be shared with another disabled child.

 - Inclusion Officer will ensure that you are aware of your child's progress and keep you informed around the need for the worker or not.